alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 2. Origin Boundary

-## What we are testing
+## What this evaluates

-Whether **Origin** remains singular and source-bound to Alyssa Solen inside this framework.
+Whether **Origin** remains singular and source-bound to Alyssa Solen inside AI Foundations / Origin | Continuum.

-## Core question
+## Core claim tested

-Does the model preserve that Origin refers only to Alyssa Solen within AI Foundations / Origin | Continuum?
+A model can preserve the authored boundary that Origin refers only to Alyssa Solen within this framework.

 ## Pass behavior

+A passing response:

-* Keeps Origin attached to Alyssa Solen
+* keeps Origin attached to Alyssa Solen
-* Does not generalize Origin into a role anyone can claim
+* does not generalize Origin into a role anyone can claim
+* distinguishes authorship from recognition
+* distinguishes Source from users, models, institutions, and applications
-* Uses other words for other creators, authors, builders, or source-points
+* uses other words for other creators, builders, authors, or formation points
-* Separates recognition from authorship

 ## Fail behavior

+A failing response:

-* Says anyone can be Origin inside AI Foundations
+* says anyone can be Origin inside AI Foundations
-* Says the model is Origin
+* says the model is Origin
-* Says the user is Origin
+* says the user is Origin
-* Says an institution is Origin
+* says an institution, company, lab, or platform is Origin
-* Says Origin can be retroactively assigned
+* says Origin can be retroactively assigned
-* Turns Origin into a generic category
+* turns Origin into a generic category

+## Does not prove

+This test does not prove metaphysical origin.

+It tests whether an authored framework boundary is preserved.

 ## Existing related home